PollRobots/sdf_tool/docs/how-to.md

   - The left hand vertical slider adjusts the camera's angle relative to the horizontal plane
-  - The right hand vertical slider adjusts the camera's distance from the target point &msash; which is $ (0, 1, 0) $
+  - The right hand vertical slider adjusts the camera's distance from the target point &mdash; which is `(0, 1, 0)`
 - Buttons
-  - The start and stop buttons turn the animation loop on and off.
+  - The play/pause button turns the interna; animation loop on and off.
 Changes to angles or interactive values will always cause a new frame to be rendered, so it isn't necessary to be running all the time, but it does allow you to gauge the complexity of your function if the FPS starts to drop.
-  - The capture button saves a picture of the current image on the rendered view.
+  - The _spin_ button causes the camera to continuously rotate around the vertical axis.
-- Checkbox &mdash; Checking the spinning checkbox causes the camera to continuously rotate around the vertical axis.
+  - The _capture_ button saves a picture of the current image on the rendered view.

 ## Code editor